-As Canada’s political parties prepare for a federal election campaign, it is imperative that they articulate their plans for how they will help Canadian businesses thrive and ensure that the fresh produce industry can continue to provide our safe, nutritious products for tables here at home and around the world.
+As Canada prepares to go to the polls, it is imperative that all political parties articulate their plans for how they will help Canadian businesses thrive and ensure that the fresh produce industry can continue to provide our safe, nutritious products for tables here at home and around the world.

 Growing political uncertainty with our largest trading partner, a series of port disruptions, escalating severe weather events and continuing consumer concerns about the cost of food have all contributed to significant challenges for the Canadian fresh produce sector.
 More federal support is needed to make food a federal priority and to create the conditions necessary to enable an environmentally, socially, and economically sustainable fresh produce industry in Canada, while ensuring our competitiveness in the global marketplace.